Reading: Applied Part 7. Specification CI: specification as an executable artifact

 Good: > requirements.md:42: REQ-014 has no reference in plan.md.
 Add a task with implements: REQ-014 to plan.md or remove the requirement.

-In every error, specify four elements:
+In every error, indicate four elements:

 • a clear reason,

-• a reference to file and line,
+• a file and line reference,

-• an identifier for the violated rule,
+• the identifier of the violated rule,

 Error types look like this.
-For coverage, it may be REQ-021 has no implementing plan item; add implements: [REQ-021] to plan.md or remove the requirement.
+For coverage, it can be REQ-021 has no implementing plan item; add implements: [REQ-021] to plan.md or remove the requirement.
 For scope — plan.md:48 uses force_resolve without domain permission.
 For schema — validation.md:72 missing required property incident_id.

 {